LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 * `<br>`

 ### Whitelisting

+#### IP whitelisting
+If you have [IP restrictions](https://knowledge.liveperson.com/security-regulations-security-ip-restriction.html) in place and you're accessing Conversation Builder from within LiveEngage (i.e., your browser is pointing to the "liveperson.net" domain), you must whitelist LivePerson's IP addresses within LiveEngage.
+You can find these details [here](https://knowledge.liveperson.com/security-regulations-security-configuring-your-firewall.html) in the Knowledge Center.
+However, if you're accessing Conversation Builder directly (i.e., your browser is pointing to the "livepersonai.com" domain), please contact LivePerson Support to obtain the AWS IP addresses to whitelist.

+#### Domain whitelisting
 You must whitelist the domains in all URLs for images, videos, audio files, and button links used in interactions.
-Contact your LivePerson representative to assist with this.
+This must be done both [within LiveEngage](https://knowledge.liveperson.com/security-regulations-security-whitelist-your-domains-for-lp-monitoring.html) and within your network.
+Contact your LivePerson Support to assist with this.

-If you've enabled the **Shorten URLs** setting in a bot's [Bot Settings](conversation-builder-bots-bot-basics.html#configure-bot-settings) to shorten lengthy web links, the shortened domain must also be whitelisted.
+If you've enabled the **Shorten URLs** setting in a bot's [Bot Settings](conversation-builder-bots-bot-basics.html#configure-bot-settings) to shorten lengthy web links, the shortened domain must also be whitelisted [within LiveEngage](https://knowledge.liveperson.com/security-regulations-security-whitelist-your-domains-for-lp-monitoring.html) and within your network.
 The shortened domain varies by region, and the domain for your region appears below the setting.
 An example is below.

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/bot_shortenURLs.png">